 If it is to have a lasting impact on a world historical scale, the growing movement against toxic masculinity and patriarchal power today must also necessarily be a movement against animals’ subjugation under these same forces.
 In the context of the #MeToo and #TimesUp campaigns and the increasingly vocal resistance against male sexual aggression, this is a particularly opportune moment for women’s liberation to join forces with animal liberation.

 As vegan ecofeminists have been arguing for decades, violence against women and nonhuman animals is of a piece.
-Male power asserts itself in large part by claiming unlimited entitlement to women and animal bodies as objects available to use, abuse, consume, and discard at will.
+Male power asserts itself in large part by claiming entitlement to women’s and animal’s bodies as objects available to use, abuse, consume, and discard at will.
 In the oft-quoted words of Carol J. Adams, in patriarchal society both women and nonhuman animals are subjected to an endless “cycle of objectification, fragmentation, and consumption,” in which their bodies are reduced to objects and sliced up, both symbolically and literally, into dismembered parts for male consumption.2 Women and other animals’ subjectivity is stripped away in this process leaving nothing but slabs of lifeless flesh on real and proverbial platters to satisfy men’s appetite to debase, degrade, and destroy others, particularly those who are more vulnerable than them.